How safe is your construction project?

 Unsafe work conditions negatively impact production.

 People don’t want to work for a company with a poor safety record.
-Many values their health and will choose to work elsewhere, where they’re more likely to stay safe and healthy.
+Many value their health and will choose to work elsewhere, where they’re more likely to stay safe and healthy.

 Of course, poor safety may even have a direct impact on your health.
 More than one project manager and company owner have been injured on their projects.
 I’ve had a few close calls in my construction career and have narrowly avoided serious injury– I shudder when I think back to these near misses, my life could be very different today.